 While difficult to repair because of its lack of blood vessels, DeLoor Podiatry can coax your cartilage to regenerate and repair itself.
 The foot and ankle surgery involved is minimally invasive, and, depending on the extent of damage, you can go back to your regular activities as soon as you are able after recovery and therapy.

-If your cartilage and bone damage is minor, or if you have osteoarthritis, you may be a candidate for stem cell replacement at DeLoor Podiatry.
+If your cartilage and bone damage is minor, or if you have osteoarthritis, you may be a candidate for rejuvenation therapy at DeLoor Podiatry.

 The procedure is simple: